framps/raspiBackupDoc/en/src/faq.md

 There are several options:

-- In [*GitHub*](https://github.com/framps/raspiBackup), issues can be created for questions or problems. problems.
-This is my preferred option.
+- In [*GitHub*](https://github.com/framps/raspiBackup), issues can be created for questions or problems.
+This is the preferred option.
 This requires a one-time registration is necessary.
 This and the use of *GitHub* is free of charge.

 - In the Raspberry forum there is a [subforum on backups](https://forum-raspberrypi.de/forum/board/153-backup/), where questions about
-  *raspiBackup* can be asked and problems can be reported. *framp* is informed about is informed about all new threads and can dedicate himself to the thread.
+  *raspiBackup* can be asked and problems can be reported. *framp* will be informed about all new threads and can dedicate himself to the thread.

 See also these [Notes](introduction.md#contact_options)

 **Note:** Any other means of contact will be ignored.

 <a name="faq13"></a>
 ### 13) I have found a bug in *raspiBackup*.
 Where can I report the bug and when will I get a fix for it?